 The Suame-Magazine enclave is separated into zones.
-Zone 21 was selected for the study and simple random sampling was used to select artisans working at zone 21.
+Zone 21 was used for the study.
+Artisans were selected or chosen based on those that were available at the time of the study and this is because the total number of artisans at Suame-Magazine is not known due to the nature of the work.
 A residential area at Suame was selected randomly and used as the control of the study.
 An air sampling device was used to collect particulate matter (PM 10) at 3 different locations within Zone 21.
 Data collected was purely quantitative and collection was done by administering questionnaires that were answered by the artisans.